FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 #### postPresence

+verb
-* verb: POST
+: POST

+endPoint
-* endPoint: /ManagePresence/postPresence
+: /ManagePresence/postPresence

+returns
-* returns: UID
+: UID

 ##### Parameters

+longitude
-* longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
+: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682)

+how
-* how: the way in which this geo information has been acquired.
+: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.

+role
-* role: the given role within the team .
+: the given role within the team .
 Please see API documentation for a list of valid entries.

+name
-* name: a string to ID the GeoObject on a map.
+: a string to ID the GeoObject on a map.

+team
-* team: the color of the team
+: the color of the team

+uid
-* uid: optional Unique Id of this element. if present will update an existing element. use the put insted *V. 1.7 only If you send the UID an existing CLI will be updated#
+: optional Unique Id of this element. if present will update an existing element. use the PUT instead *V. 1.7 only If you send the UID an existing CLI will be updated#

 ###### Example body